-- We value all family types as equally special and recognise that children need to be proactively taught that other children's families can be different to their own family type. - How will we make all families feel equally valued and help children from different family types get on well together? - We will celebrate families regularly over your child's time in our school and within the RSE / PSHE curriculum.
+- We value all family types as equally special and recognise that children need to be proactively taught that other children's families can be different to their own family type. - How will we make all families feel equally valued and help children from different family types get on well together? - We will celebrate families in special 'Good To Be Me' weeks regularly over your child's time in our school and within the RSE / PSHE curriculum.
 Our hope and experience is that celebrating family diversity encourages children to share and therefore educate other children about the variety of family types in our community - We use the term 'grown ups' as a general term rather than 'mums and dads' to refer to children's significant adults so that children who live with one parent; 2 mums; 2 dads; foster parents or who live with extended family don't feel that their own family make-up is not included.
 We ask club providers to use this language too.
 Not only do we avoid certain language, we also actively talk about different family types and children regularly hear all family types recognised in our language.
-We buy books that include a variety of family types - We realise that there are financial inequalities between families at Roundwood and aim to ensure no family or child is excluded from a school event or activity for financial reasons and that we do not add stress or embarrassment to families - In Relationships and Sex Education, we teach the children that babies are conceived in different ways (conception teaching formally happens in key stage 2 but questions can begin before then and will be answered in an age-appropriate way) information is shared with parents/carers prior to these RSE education lessons - We recognise that children who are adopted into families or fostered often have specific needs and may need additional care.
+We buy books that include a variety of family types. - We realise that there are financial inequalities between families at Roundwood and, via our Poverty proofing audit, aim to ensure no family or child is excluded from a school event or activity for financial reasons and that we do not add stress or embarrassment to families - In Relationships and Sex Education, we teach the children that babies are conceived in different ways (conception teaching formally happens in key stage 2 but questions can begin before then and will be answered in an age-appropriate way) a parent/carer meeting always takes place before RSE education lessons - We recognise that children who are adopted into families or fostered often have specific needs and may need additional care.
 Staff are trained in attachment theory.
-We are sensitive to areas of the curriculum / the calendar year that may affect children (e.g. Mothering Sunday; we are careful to talk to parents/carers before RSE lessons; we know birthdays or anniversaries can be a time of stress).
+We are sensitive to areas of the curriculum / the calendar year that may affect children (e.g. we don't celebrate Mothering Sunday; we are careful to talk to parents/carers before naming ceremony RE lessons or conception RSE lessons; we know birthdays or anniversaries can be a time of stress).
 We know that change and transition are sensitive times for children with attachment difficulties and will work with parents/carers to support this.
+We can also celebrate fostering or adoption days if children would like to do so.

-- We don't tolerate any put downs about families and deal with them seriously we take any put-down as an opportunity to educate children about diversity and equality - We teach children about homophobia and homophobic put-downs.
+• We don't tolerate any put downs about families and deal with them seriously - we take any put-down as an opportunity to educate children about diversity and equality

+- We teach children about homophobia and homophobic put-downs.
 The casual use of 'gay' as a negative adjective is never tolerated and children are taught why this can never be acceptable - We never leave children out of trips because their grown-ups can't afford to pay for them and we provide a free place in each fee-charging clubs